Domestic Worker Rights

 It began with New York State’s Domestic Workers’ Bill of Rights in 2010.
-Over the ensuing years, several states and cities have enacted labor laws to protect domestic workers’ rights.
+Over the ensuing years, several states and cities have enacted labor laws to protect domestic worker rights.

 Learn more about California’s Domestic Worker Bill of Rights.

-Connecticut’s Domestic Workers’ Bill of Rights applies to employers with three or more household workers.
-The law ensures that employees have discrimination and harassment protections in the workplace.
+Connecticut’s Domestic Workers’ Bill of Rights ensures that employees have discrimination and harassment protections in the workplace.

 Hawaii’s Domestic Worker Protection law requires household employers to provide their employees with specific wage and employer information on their pay stubs including rates of pay and total hours, as well as listing the employer name and address on the pay stub.
 Employers must also maintain accurate and timely wage recordkeeping.
 The law also establishes basic rights and protections for household employees.
 They must be paid at least minimum wage and overtime for hours worked over 40 in a week.
 Overtime also applies to live-in employees.